SercoSPA/CLEOPE/Trials/readme.md

 # Mission dedicated trial notebooks
 <a id="mission"></a>
-This collection of trial notebooks has been published with the purpose of leading users into data processing of EO products exploiting the ONDA data offer in a few mission dedicated tutorials.
+This collection of trial notebooks has been published with the purpose of leading users into basic operations of data processing of EO products exploiting the ONDA data offer in a few mission dedicated tutorials.
 The current CLEOPE version supports:
- - 🌱 Land monitoring applications (S1, S2 and S3)
+ - 🌱 Land/Water monitoring applications
- - 🏭 Atmospheric monitoring applications (S5P and Copernicus Atmosphere Monitoring Services)
+ - 🏭 Atmospheric monitoring applications

+both using Sentinels and Copernicus Services products.

 ## S1 trial notebook
+<a id="s1"></a>
 [![N|Solid](https://earth.esa.int/image/image_gallery?uuid=23f73931-c1c7-4013-a7dc-fb506ff182e2&groupId=10174&t=1354275607606)](https://earth.esa.int/image/image_gallery?uuid=23f73931-c1c7-4013-a7dc-fb506ff182e2&groupId=10174&t=1354275607606)

 Sentinel-1 trial notebook is a useful introduction to Sentinel-1 data processing aimed at finding new build-up areas, in order to monitor how the urban sprawl is changing the environment.
 Sentinel-1 trial notebook is dedicated to the visualisation of the built-up area extended near Wuhan, where a new hospital has been built in 10 days during the COVID-19 emergency. <br>
 To this aim the S1 L1 Ground Range Detected (GRD) products with high resolution (H), sensed before and after the building site in order to detect the environmental changes.
-Images are clipped over custom-selected coordinates and plot out on screen side-by-side, normalised over the backscattering coefficient color in order to allow users to easily detect landcover changes. <br>✏️ The dataframe of S1 products is customisable according to users choices, as for the coordinates needed to clip data.
+Images are clipped over custom-selected coordinates and plot out on screen side-by-side, normalised over the backscattering coefficient color in order to allow users to easily detect landcover changes.
+Optionally, a false color RGB stack can be created by concatenating datasets along their temporal dimension (3 products required).<br>✏️ The dataframe of S1 products is customisable according to users choices, as for the coordinates needed to clip data.
 In the default CLEOPE workspace the sample list of example products is provided.

 ## S2 trial notebook
+<a id="s2"></a>
 [![N|Solid](https://sentinel.esa.int/documents/247904/250463/Sentinel-2-bw-120.jpg)](https://sentinel.esa.int/documents/247904/250463/Sentinel-2-bw-120.jpg)

-Sentinel-2 trial notebook is a useful introduction to Sentinel-2 products processing.
+Sentinel-2 trial notebook is a useful introduction to Sentinel-2 products tile processing.
-This notebook loads a custom list of products, which can be the one saved in `SEARCH.ipynb`, and filters the S2 products.
-Module `data_processing_S2` directly finds products pseudopath and unpack raster data with the purposes of:
- - Compose and visualize a true RGB stack in a few computational steps:
-    - open S2 red, green and blue channels as raster data matrixes;
-    - compose the 3D matrix of colors;
-    - equalize the image
-    - show the image. 📷
- - Compose and visualize the _Normalised_ _Burnt_ _Index_ (NBR) on a timeseries.
-This operation is interesting if applied on a dataframe containing the same S2 tile subject to hard changes in the vegetation richness (e.g fires 🔥) on different sensing dates, so that to detect changes in the vegetation water content.
- - Compose and visualise a false color image (using SWIR and NIR bands) aimed at enhancing the snow coverage on the image representation.
-Computational steps are identical to the RGB stack.
+The module `data_processing_S2_affine` unpack raster data and perform a coordinates reprojection to allow optional clips on the image.
+Examples are based on popular RGB compositions (true color, false color IR and false color NIR) and on index computations.
+In particular notebooks show the computation of:
+- the _Normalised_ _Burnt_ _Index_, on the Australian areas hit by fires during December 2019;
- - Compose and visualise the _Normalised_ _Difference_ _Snow_ _Index_ (NDSI) on a timeseries.
-This computation is interesting if applied on the same area analysed during different seasons so that it is possible to see changes in the snow/ice ❄️ content.
+- the _Normalised_ _Difference_ _Snow_ _Index_ which is shown on a glacier in Sierra Nevada
+- the _Normalised Difference Water Index_ aimed at detecting floating plastic in the sea.

+Optionally, users can compute other indexes via the combination of `bands` and `ratio` functions provided in the suite, given an input resolution.
+All Sentinel-2 bands are at users disposal to this aim.
+The generated plots are geo-referenced through the extraction of coordinates from raster data.<br>
-All generated plots are geo-referenced, through the extraction of coordinates from raster data.<br> ✏️ The dataframe of S2 tiles is customisable according to users choices.
-In the default CLEOPE workspace a sample list of examples is provided.
+✏️ The dataframe of S2 tiles is customisable according to users choices.
+In the default CLEOPE workspace a sample list of products is provided on the example detailed above.

 ## S3 trial notebook
+<a id="s3"></a>
 [![N|Solid](https://sentinel.esa.int/documents/247904/251193/Sentinel-3-ocean-120.jpg)](https://sentinel.esa.int/documents/247904/251193/Sentinel-3-ocean-120.jpg)

 ### OLCI L2 LFR-WFR
 Sentinel-3 OLCI trial notebook is an introduction to the processing and visualization of Sentinel-3 OLCI Full Resolution Land and Water product types (LFR and WFR), allowing a colormap visualization of the extracted datasets.
-With this notebook users can load OLCI LFR and WFR products, collected into separated lists, extracting the data sets through the `xarray` Python package; data sets are re-arranged and concatenated together into a final 3d data array which depth is the new _time_ dimension.
-Users can also specify bounds as `xmin,xmax,ymin,ymax` to create a custom subset over these vertexes.
+With this notebook users can load OLCI LFR and WFR products, collected into separated lists, extract the data sets to re-arranging and concatenating them together to obtain a final 3d data array which depth is the new _time_ dimension.
+Users can also specify bounds as `xmin,xmax,ymin,ymax` to create a custom subset.
-Finally the visualisation of the variables of interest is displayed in a dynamical and interactive geo-referenced plot. <br>
+The visualisation of the variables of interest is displayed in an interactive geo-referenced plot. <br>
 The following table shows the possible variables available in the notebook.
 Possible choices vary according to the OLCI product type.

 | _LFR_ | _WFR_ |